This handout is for women who need 3-6 weeks of radiation to the breast. It describes how we give your treatments and how to take care of yourself.

 Tender and swollen nipple and breast

 There is no special diet.
 Try to eat a well-balanced diet that includes protein.
 Drink 8-12 glasses of fluid a day.
 You can take a multivitamin or calcium supplement daily.
 Avoid high-dose vitamin C, vitamin E, vitamin A, and melatonin.
 These may work against the radiation.

 Skin in treatment sites may become red and irritated.
 It can also become dry and itchy.
 Sometimes, the skin will peel and become moist.
 This happens most often in skin folds and curves.
 Some skin reactions can be painful.
 You can use Tylenol® or ibuprofen for pain.
 If you need something stronger, let us know.

 Use skin care products as directed.
 Report any skin changes you notice.
 If you get a reaction, we will watch it closely.
 We may ask you to change the way you care for your skin.

-Follow the guidelines during and after your treatment until your skin has fully healed.
+Follow these guidelines during and after your treatment until your skin has fully healed.

 Apply a mild, unscented lotion gently to your skin in the treatment area 1-3 times a day.
 Your skin may feel softer and more comfortable if you use creams and lotions.
-Using creams and lotions does not prevent the skin reaction from happening.
-Here is a list of some well-known types of skin care products.
+Using creams and lotions does not prevent a skin reaction.
+A list of some well-known skin care products include: